Houston CityPASS: Worth It or Nah?

 Our 4-day weekend in the Space City looked like this:

-We left our house in Fort Polk, Louisiana in the afternoon and drove the 3 hours and 16 minutes to our hotel in Houston.
-After checking in, we decided to use our first ticket out of the Houston CityPASS booklet and visit the DownTown Aquarium.
-We spent a few hours wandering around 500,000 gallons of water-filled exhibits!
+We left our house in Fort Polk, Louisiana after noon and drove the 3 hours and 16 minutes to our hotel in Houston.

 We fed sting rays, visited the white tigers in Maharaja’s Temple, rode the Shark Voyage, goofed off in the gift shop, and had our faces transformed into cartoons.
 It was a blast!